-Copy to Clipboard also offers you the possibility to add the ARD file that is currently loaded in the Illustrator document.
+Copy to Clipboard also offers you the possibility to add the ARD file that is currently loaded in the Illustrator document that is closest to the selected objects.
 Keep in mind that graphics layers are not copied.
 The resulting ARD file is also not rebuildable and text will be contourized.